Information you provide to us and how we use it

 They are usually placed by advertising networks with our permission.
 They remember that you have visited a platform and this information is shared with other organisations such as advertisers.

-These cookies enable users to share pages and content through third party social networking and other platforms.
+Purpose: These cookies enable users to share pages and content through third party social media and other platforms.
 The companies that serve these cookies may also use your information to serve targeted advertising on other platforms.

 How to control or delete cookies